jar-b/dsemver/README.md

 ## Motivation

-Mimicing the [alpine/semver](https://hub.docker.com/r/alpine/semver) image (built on `node:alpine`), but in a scratch container with Go.
+Mimicing the version bumping logic from the [alpine/semver](https://hub.docker.com/r/alpine/semver) image (built on `node:alpine`), but in a scratch container with Go.

 ## References